Scared Of A Committed Relationship? 10 Signs You Are Afraid Of Commitment

-If you are feeling stuck in a relationship, or if you’re struggling to maintain your committed relationship, you may have issues with the commitment you didn’t even know were there.
+If you are feeling stuck in a relationship, or if you’re struggling to maintain your committed relationship, you may have issues with the commitment you didn’t even know was there.

 So, what is fear of commitment?

-This is one of the most well-known signals you are scared of commitment.
+This is one of the most well-known signals you are scared of a committed relationship.

 You may find yourself saying, “I’m just not ready to settle down.”